wadik-h/VideoEditor/README.md

 You can also change the video format from 4:3 to 16:9 by set the wanted resolution.
 There are some other features as well and you are welcome to work on this Project and add some more features.

-Download link for Windows only(at the moment): https://www.mediafire.com/file/8ssthpxytvvys48/VideoEditor-1.0.exe
+Download (for Windows only at the moment): https://www.mediafire.com/file/8ssthpxytvvys48/VideoEditor-1.0.exe

 *Since this is a Java project and the used .dll files are also available for other Platforms you can